bigwoke/tsbot/README.md

 - playercount - Returns the player count of the given Steam game
 - seen - Shows the last time any users with the specified username were online
 - turbopoke - Pokes the target user up to 60 times twice per second
+- urban - Gets the top entries for a search term from Urban Dictionary
 - welcome - Manually invokes the welcome message function
 - whois - Returns basic information about any client based on unique ID